 6. T-Slots

 T-slots are long grooves that run the length of a router table surface.
-Router table accessories like feather boards and hold-downs to be securely mounted.
+Router table accessories like adjustable feather boards and hold-downs can be securely mounted.
 For example, a miter gauge can be attached for angled cuts and greater precision.
 T-track has a T-shape, with a wider gap providing even more attachment options.

 7. Mitre Gauge